-Our 24/7 cancer helpline provides support for people dealing with cancer.
+Our 24/7 cancer helpline provides information and answers for people dealing with cancer.
 We can connect you with trained cancer information specialists who will answer questions about a cancer diagnosis and provide guidance and a compassionate ear.

-Or ask us how you can get involved and support the fight against cancer.
+Our highly trained specialists are available 24/7 via phone and on weekdays can assist through video calls and online chat.
+We connect patients, caregivers, and family members with essential services and resources at every step of their cancer journey.
+Ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

 It can occur at any age, but the risk goes up as you get older.
-Because of certain factors, some women may have a greater chance of having breast cancer than others.
+Some women may have a greater chance of having breast cancer than others.
 But every woman should know about the risks for breast cancer and what they can do to help lower their risk.